A Great Future is built on a Glorious Past.

-At present, the Bank is operating through 14 branches across the country at strategically located places viz; Nairobi (6 Branches), Mombasa, Kisumu, Eldoret, Nakuru, Kakamega, Thika, Nyali & Meru.
+At present, the Bank is operating through 14 branches, 1 Sales and Service Centre at Imaara Mall, Nairobi, across the country at strategically located places viz; Nairobi (6 Branches), Mombasa, Kisumu, Eldoret, Nakuru, Kakamega, Thika, Nyali & Meru.

 Bank is offering all the Banking services to its customers, enabled with transaction-based banking- Internet Banking, RTGS (Domestic) & ready to offer cross border RTGS among East African Countries through East African Payment System (EAPS), Mpassbook, Debit Card, SMS banking, Mobile banking etc.